A Brief and Endless Sea

 Description

-Born out of waiting out the lockdown during the early days of the pandemic, Barbara Pelman’s A Brief and Endless Sea explores the concept of ‘gaps’: those moments of nothingness that are paradoxically full of potential.
-Many of the poems are rooted in Jewish tradition: the Angel Purah who cuts the ties between soul and body; the prophet Isaiah’s words of comfort; the concept of “Tsimtsum,” a withdrawal in order to create space for something new.
-The poems in A Brief and Endless Sea reach toward a potential built from seeming emptiness; Pelman mines the depths, taking us to difficult places—the dissolution of a marriage, caring for a parent with dementia.
+Born out of waiting out the lockdown during the early days of the pandemic, Barbara Pelman’s A Brief and Endless Sea explores a life in retrospect, beginning with a high school typing class and ending with the Angel Purah, cutting the ties that bind a soul to a body.
+Many of the poems in this collection are rooted in Jewish tradition: the prophet Isaiah’s words of comfort; the rabbinical story of the Lost Princess, that angel and her counterpart, the Angel Duma.
+Pelman takes us to difficult places—the dissolution of a marriage, caring for a parent with dementia.
 But she doesn’t leave us there, waiting.
-Using the power of words to map a route out, A Brief and Endless Sea pulls us toward life in all of its vibrant details—the simple beauty of a small garden of tomatoes and roses, the pleasures of teaching high school and university English classes, long walks with a grandson, and encounters with spirituality.
+Using the power of words to map a route out, A Brief and Endless Sea pulls us toward life in all of its vibrant details—the simple beauty of a small garden of tomatoes and roses, the pleasures of teaching poetry, long walks with a grandson, and encounters with spirituality.
 For Pelman, there is comfort in the making of a poem and in the “smallest life you can love.”
 Like the glosa form she turns to often, something small transforms into something larger, expansive.
 In A Brief and Endless Sea, the ordinary becomes extraordinary, and waiting in itself presents fertile ground for hope and possibility.

 Reviews